Livefire-Labs/i.dev.ready.tdd/ssh-tkgs/ssh-tkgs.md

 The secret that contains the SSH private key is named ***cluster-name-ssh***

-To connect to a TKG cluster node over SSH using a private key, you can create a jump box vSphere Pod on Supervisor.
+To connect to a TKG cluster node over SSH using a private key, you can create a jumpbox as a vSphere Pod on Supervisor.

 Note: With this guide you provision a vSphere Pod as a jump host for SSH connectivity. vSphere Pods require NSX networking for Supervisor.